 - Make a clear distinction between what is fact, opinion or hearsay.

 - A description of any visible bruising or other injuries.
-Behavioural signs indirect signs?
+Behavioral signs indirect signs?

 - Witnesses to the incidents.